NunoSempere/nunosempere.com/blog/2022/09/12/an-experiment-eliciting-relative-estimates-for-open/index.md

 ### Estimates between participants after holding a discussion round were mostly in agreement

-The final estimates made by the participants after discussion were fairly concordant[\[2\]](#fnqbjzronh3oi):
+The final estimates made by the participants after discussion were fairly concordant[^2]:

 ![](https://i.imgur.com/xleSkdf.png)

-For instance, if we look at the first row, the 90% confidence intervals[\[3\]](#fnacizl98aof) of the normalized estimates are 0.1 to 1000, 48 to 90, -16 to 54, 41 to 124, 23 to 233, and 20 to 180.
+For instance, if we look at the first row, the 90% confidence intervals[^3] the normalized estimates are 0.1 to 1000, 48 to 90, -16 to 54, 41 to 124, 23 to 233, and 20 to 180.
 These all overlap!
-If we visualize these 90% confidence intervals as lognormals or loguniforms, they would look as follows[\[4\]](#fnclvpudp11e):
+If we visualize these 90% confidence intervals as lognormals or loguniforms, they would look as follows[^4]:

 ![](https://i.imgur.com/LNqcXxv.png)